 A registered Shareholder forwarding the enclosed proxy may indicate the manner in which the appointee is to vote with respect to any specific item by checking the appropriate space.
+The persons named on the form of proxy must vote for or against or withhold from voting, as applicable, the registered Shareholder's Common Shares in accordance with the registered Shareholder's directions and on any ballot that may be called for.
 If the registered Shareholder giving the proxy wishes to confer a discretionary authority with respect to any item of business then the space opposite the item is to be left blank.
 The persons named in the enclosed form of proxy will vote the Common Shares in respect of which they are appointed in accordance with the direction of the Shareholder appointing them.
 In the absence of such direction, such Common Shares will be voted in favour of the matters outlined in the Notice of Meeting and this Circular.

 The enclosed form of proxy confers discretionary authority upon the persons named therein with respect to amendments or variations to matters identified in the Notice of Meeting and with respect to other matters which may properly come before the Meeting or any adjournment(s) or postponement(s) thereof.
-At the time of printing of this Circular, management and the Directors of the Corporation know of no such amendments, variations or other matters to come before the Meeting.
+At the time of printing of this Circular, management and the Directors know of no such amendments, variations or other matters to come before the Meeting.
 However, if any other matters which are not now known to management should properly come before the Meeting, the proxy will be voted on such matters in accordance with the best judgment of the named proxies.